Universal Pictures: MCA takes over

 Television production made up much of the studio's output, with Universal heavily committed, in particular, to deals with NBC (which much later merged with Universal to form NBC Universal; see below) providing up to half of all prime time shows for several seasons.
 An innovation during this period championed by Universal was the made-for-television movie.
 In 1982, Universal became the studio base for many shows that were produced by Norman Lear's Tandem Productions/Embassy Television, including Diff'rent Strokes, One Day at a Time, The Jeffersons, The Facts of Life, and Silver Spoons which premiered on NBC that same fall.

 At this time, Hal B. Wallis, who had recently worked as a major producer at Paramount, moved over to Universal, where he produced several films, among them a lavish version of Maxwell Anderson's Anne of the Thousand Days (1969) and the equally lavish Mary, Queen of Scots (1971).
 Although neither could claim to be a big financial hit, both films received Academy Award nominations, and Anne was nominated for Best Picture, Best Actor (Richard Burton), Best Actress (Geneviève Bujold), and Best Supporting Actor (Anthony Quayle).
 Wallis retired from Universal after making the film Rooster Cogburn (1975), a sequel to True Grit (1969), which Wallis had produced at Paramount.
 Rooster Cogburn co-starred John Wayne, reprising his Oscar-winning role from the earlier film, and Katharine Hepburn, their only film together.
 The film was only a moderate success.

-In 1983, Universal Pictures launched an independent film arm designed to release specialty films, Universal Classics, and the division has sights on separation.
+In 1982, Universal Pictures launched an independent film arm designed to release specialty films, Universal Classics, which in 1983, the division has sights on separation.
+In May 1984, the classics division was renamed Universal Special Projects, before shuttered in 1985.
+The company next made its another attempt at an arthouse film unit by having MCA a minority stake in the Cineplex Odeon chain, which included Cineplex Odeon Films, which started distributing in 1986 in the U.S. after a Canadian run, but stopped distributing in the U.S. in 1989 after a string of flops.

 In 1987, Universal Pictures, MGM/UA Communications Co., and Paramount Pictures teamed up to market feature film and television products to China.
 Consumer reach was measured in terms of the 25 billion admission tickets that were clocked in China in 1986, and Worldwide Media Sales, a division of the New York-based Worldwide Media Group, had been placed in charge of the undertaking.

 In the early 1980s, the company had its own pay television arm Universal Pay Television (a.k.a.
 Universal Pay TV Programming, Inc.), which spawned in 1987, an 11-picture cable television agreement with then-independent film studio New Line Cinema.